vds2212/vim-remotions/README.md

 ### Special Motion

-Motion plugin are special because:
+Motion plugins are special because:
 - They are triggered by a key or a key combination that is not the one used to repeat the action
 - The hijacking of the trigger could requires some hint

-Here are the configuration proposed for some of the popular ones:
+Here are the configurations proposed for some of the popular ones:
 - [vim-easymotion](https://github.com/easymotion/vim-easymotion)
 - [leap.nvim](https://github.com/ggandor/leap.nvim)
 - [vim-sneak](https://github.com/justinmk/vim-sneak)